Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Legal due diligence establishes ownership, encumbrances and title clarity.
 It does not assess whether the building in front of you corresponds to its permit documentation.

 A technical inspection identifies square meter discrepancies between permit and reality, structural elements absent from approved drawings, enclosures and extensions added after original construction, pool and outbuilding permit status, and energy certificate inconsistencies.
-Combined, these findings give you a negotiating position, a cost estimate and a clear decision - proceed, renegotiate or withdraw.
+Combined, these findings give you a negotiating position, a cost estimate and a clear decision: proceed, renegotiate or withdraw.

 Before You Sign

 Unauthorized constructions are among the most common and most expensive surprises in Greek property transactions.
 They are also among the most preventable.
 An independent property inspection commissioned before contract signing costs a fraction of the liability it protects against.
+We cover all primary acquisition regions in Greece, including Crete, the Ionian Islands, the Peloponnese, Athens, the Rhodes and Mykonos.